Zijing-Liu/CPSC210-When-to-Laundry/README.md

 maintenance.

 User will be able to
-- item 1 View the availability of all laundry machines
+- View the availability of all laundry machines
-- item 2 Book a time slot for a laundry machine
+- Book a time slot of a laundary machine
-- item 3 View, change, cancel current booking
+- View, change, cancel current booking
-- item 4 Join the waiting list if all machines are booked
-- item 5 View notifications sent from the system

-### User story
-As a user, I want to be able to book a time slot for a washer and/or a dryer at least 24 upfront
-As a user, I want to be able to view my booking information
-As a user, I want to be able to modify my booking
-As a user, I want to be able to be added to the waiting list when all machines are occupied
-As a user, I want to get a notification when a machine is available if I were on the waiting list
-As a user, I want to get a notification when my laundry is done As an administrator user, I want to be able to save the booking list locally As an administrator user, I want to be able to load the booking list from the file
+- Save the booking history to local storage